 As myYearbook continues to grow and evolve, the founders will likely add more features to the site.
 As it stands now, myYearbook is a robust community of young users who are growing up in an era of online social networking.
 It shouldn't come as a surprise that two teenagers were able to pin down what other people in their age group are looking for when it comes to a social network.
 It will be interesting to see where it goes from here.

-To learn more about social networking sites like myYearbook and other related topics, look up the links on the next page.
+To learn more about social networking sites like myYearbook and other related topics, look up the links below.

 - Ashby, Alicia.
 "MyYearbook Making Millions With Virtual Currency Sales."
 Virtual Good News.
 May 15, 2009.
 (May 22, 2009) http://www.virtualgoodsnews.com/2009/05/myyearbook-making-millions-with-virtual-currency-sales.html